What is a Teradata Volatile Table?

 CREATE VOLATILE TABLE Customer ( CustomerId INTEGER NOT NULL, LastName VARCHAR(255) ) PRIMARY INDEX (CustomerId) ON COMMIT PRESERVE ROWS;

-You can find an in-depth comparison between Volatile Tables, Global Temporary Tables, and Derived Tables here:
+Explore an in-depth examination of Volatile Tables, Global Temporary Tables, and Derived Tables below:

 Teradata Volatile Table Features

 Volatile Tables are materialized in the spool space of the user.

 We can only access volatile tables in the user’s session in which we materialize them.

 No, but all materialized tables are listed with the command HELP VOLATILE TABLE.